syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endtabs %}## Column Types – Android & iOS

 This section explains you the different types of Column and the customizations that can done for a column.

-SfDataGrid contains two types of columns each with its own functionalities.
+**SfDataGrid** contains two types of columns each with its own functionalities.
 You can use any column based on your requirements.

-The below table describes you the types of columns and its purpose of usage in SfDataGrid.
+The below table describes you the types of columns and its purpose of usage in **SfDataGrid**.

 <table>
 <tr>
 <th colspan=1 rowspan=1>Column Type<br/></th>